Mobility

 Special lanes and limitations

-To improve traffic flow, both during the departure and return journeys, the Traffic Department will implement special measures, such as contraflow lanes, lane closures, merging lanes, access closures, and shoulder markings, among others.
-There will also be restrictions on truck traffic on several roads this Friday, Saturday morning, Sunday, and Monday afternoon.
+To improve traffic flow, both during the departure and return journeys, the Traffic Department is implementing special measures, such as contraflow lanes, lane closures, merging lanes, access closures, and shoulder markings, among others.
+There are also restrictions on truck traffic on several roads this Friday, Saturday morning, Sunday, and Monday afternoon.

 Cargando